 If Type A Message is selected, Customers type a string of text to reply to the Third Message with a question like “How we can help?”
 The Customer’s reply is taken verbatim and is what the Agent sees when the Customer is routed.

-If Select a Quick Reply Button is selected, you can configure specific options, by way of buttons, as input to reply to the Third Message.
+If Quick Reply Button is selected, you can configure specific options, by way of buttons, as input to reply to the Third Message.

 Button Label – Enter the button label with text (e.g., Refunds) representing an option.